coverclock/com-diag-hazer/README.md

 > both (the latter using AT&T LTE-M SIMs).
 As far as I can tell, both worked
 > as advertised.

-## Verizon/NovaTel Wireless USB630L and USB730L USB-attached LTE Modems

-I've used the USB630L and USB730L LTE modems in a variety of IoT efforts, including with Hazer.
-I've discovered that when using the device with a Raspbarry Pi, in order to maintain a stable mobile connection, or sometimes to have the device come up reliably at all, I need to insert a powered hub between the modem and the Pi.

-I know from other work that CDMA-based cellular radios - like those used with the Verizon network - are constantly being told many times a second by the CDMA base station to adjust their power up and down as other devices leave and join the network.
-I'm guessing the Pi's USB port doesn't provide sufficient power to always meet this demand.

-I like the Anker AH221 USB 3.0 powered hub, but your mileage may vary.
-For some applications, I end up running the hub, the Pi, and the GNSS receiver all off battery power using a ginormous Lithium power pack (Anker makes those too).

 ## Spurious /dev/ttyACM Characters on Intel NUC/Ubuntu

 I've been troubleshooting a weird issue with spurious characters showing up